MySims Kingdom: Nintendo DS

 In the Nintendo DS version of MySims Kingdom, the player arrives at an island with a mysterious person making trees and houses vanish.
 The player's job is to stop this man and travel the whole of the Nintendo DS Kingdom to do this.
 This version of MySims Kingdom includes both characters from other MySims games and some unique to MySims Kingdom.

 Release

 MySims Kingdom was released for the Wii and Nintendo DS on October 28, 2008.

 On November 19, 2024, Electronic Arts released My Sims: Cozy Bundle on Nintendo Switch, featuring a high-definition version of MySims Kingdom.
 On March 18, 2025, it was released on EA Play, Steam, and the Epic Games Store.
 A subsequent update from Electronic Arts added compatibility with the Steam Deck.
-On November 6, 2025, MySims: Cozy Bundle was released on Apple Arcade.
+On November 6, 2025, MySims: Cozy Bundle was released on Apple Arcade and soon followed up with PlayStation 5 and Xbox Series X/S releases on November 18.

 Reception

 The Wii version received "generally favorable reviews", while the DS version received "mixed" reviews, according to the review aggregation website Metacritic.
 In Japan, where the Wii version was ported for release under the name Boku to Sim no Machi Kingdom (ぼくとシムのまち キングダム, Boku to Shimu no Machi Kingudamu) on October 30, 2008, followed by the DS version on December 4, 2008, Famitsu gave it a score of one seven, one eight, and two sevens for a total of 29 out of 40 for the former, and 27 out of 40 for the latter.